This post contains affiliate links. Please see our disclosure policy.

 • Check the starter periodically and break up any pieces that aren't drying out completely.
 Breaking them into smaller pieces will help to ensure the starter dries out in a timely manner.

-• Once the starter has completely dried out (usually takes up to 24 hours) you can break it up into pieces and place into a clean and dry glass jar.
+• Once the starter has completely dried out (this can take up to 24 hours depending on how thick you spread it) you can break it up into pieces and place into a clean and dry glass jar.

 • Store the dried sourdough starter in a cool, dark place.
 It will last indefinitely as long as it doesn't touch any moisture.

-• When you want to activate your sourdough starter, follow these instructions.
+When you are ready to rehydrate your sourdough starter, follow these instructions for how to activate a dried sourdough starter.

 Nutrition